teastainGit/RoverC_Aversion/README.md

-# RoverC_Avesion
+# RoverC_Aversion
-Bugg with sweeping TOF to avoid onstacles and not get stuck
+Buggy with sweeping TOF to avoid obstacles and not get stuck